 The accuracy of sediment toxicity tests of field samples cannot be determined since a reference material of known toxicity is not available.
 A water only reference toxicant test will be run with every batch of test samples in order to document amphipod relative sensitivity and test precision.
 This test will consist of a 96-hour exposure to five different concentrations of ammonia dissolved in seawater.
-Ammonia concentrations will be selected to provide an estimate of the LC50 and will be verified by analysis of a sample from each of the exposure concentrations.
+Ammonia concentrations will be selected to provide an estimate of the concentration at which the mortality of test organisms is 50%, or LC50, and will be verified by analysis of a sample from each of the exposure concentrations.
 Reference toxicant test results that fall outside of control chart limits (2 standard deviations of the mean) will trigger a review of test procedures and a possible retest of the corresponding sediment samples.
 A negative control consisting of amphipod home sediment will be analyzed with each test batch.